k-fos/election-analysis/README.md

 - ### Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

+    Diana DeGette won the election with 272,892 votes which made up 73% of the total votes submitted

 # Election-Audit Summary